 Instructions

-• Roll out crescent rolls into a sheet and pinch seams to seal.
-Cut crescents into 24 pieces.
+• Unroll the crescent rolls and pinch the seams to seal.
+Using a sharp knife or pizza cutter, cut crescents into 24 squares.

 • Place each square of dough into a mini muffin tin.
-Fill with brie and top with 2 teaspoons of cranberry sauce.
+Add a piece of bried to each and top with 1 teaspoon of cranberry sauce.
+Sprinkle with chopped pecans if using.

 Nutrition Information